Market-Connections Professional Resume Writing Services

 The Imposter Syndrome Self-Test

-It is very important that you confirm if you are experiencing imposter syndrome or not.
+It is very important that you confirm whether you are experiencing imposter syndrome or not.
 Just having some thoughts and feelings about being an imposter now and again is not imposter syndrome.
 This is a natural thing that the vast majority of people experience.

 One of the most effective ways to confirm that someone is experiencing imposter syndrome is to ask the right questions.
 Dr Valerie Young identified five imposter syndrome types from her research.
 The information can be used as a basis for the questions.